OpenPecha/stt-split-audio/README.md

-2. Install ffmpeg on EC2 if you are using EC2 Amazon Linux Use [this](https://www.maskaravivek.com/post/how-to-install-ffmpeg-on-ec2-running-amazon-linux/) link to install ffmpeg
+2. Install ffmpeg on EC2 if you are using EC2 Amazon Linux Use [this](https://www.maskaravivek.com/post/how-to-install-ffmpeg-on-ec2-running-amazon-linux/) link to install ffmpeg After following the steps from the above link also run
+    > ln -s /usr/local/bin/ffmpeg/ffprobe /usr/bin/ffprobe

 ### Configure _Project Name_
 1. _Write the step here._